chrsmj/pngnx23299/README.md

 `$ ansible-playbook -i TARGET, -t star playbook.yml`

+### Tag: tests

+Runs a test or two.
+Debugging use only:

+`$ ansible-playbook -i TARGET, -t tests playbook.yml`

 ### Tag: uninstall

 Removes most of the FreePBX parts:

 `$ ansible-playbook -i TARGET, -t uninstall playbook.yml`

+### Tag: vlan

+Installs and configures dnsmasq to provide DHCP server functions on a VLAN to help the phones auto-provision. *Ideally you should only need to configure the phone on to the VLAN, wait as it reboots, and in a few minutes start making calls*:

+`$ ansible-playbook -i TARGET, -t vlan playbook.yml`

 ---